 On this day you will ride to Manang which will take 2-3 hours.
 This day in Manang is perfect to wear off your travel exhaustion and prepare for the trek.
 While at Manang, you can spend your day exploring the village of Manang and experience their unique culture and lifestyle.
 Gurungs and Ghales are the inhabitants of Manang.
 These people depend on tourism and agriculture for their livelihood.
 However, the cold climate limits them to cultivate only wheat, barley, buckwheat, potatoes, and beans.

 If you want to spend the rest day without doing much walking then there are places like Manang Cultural Museum, Bodzo Gumba, and cafes with better food options and internet.

-After Pisang, we have alternate paths at north and south of the Marsyangdi River that meet up again at Mungji.
+After Pisang, we have alternate paths north and south of the Marsyangdi River that meets up again at Mungji.
 The southern route by Hongde, with its airstrip, at 3325m involves less climbing than the northern route via Ghyaru, despite the fact that there are better views on the trail that follows the northern bank of the river.
 From Mungji, the trail continues past the quaint but partially hidden village of Bryanga at 3475m to nearby Manang at 3500m.

-Walking along the valley through the drier upper part of Manang (the unofficial trekking capital of the Annapurna Circuit) we can view Annapurna range.
+Walking along the valley through the drier upper part of Manang (the unofficial trekking capital of the Annapurna Circuit) we can view the Annapurna range.
 People of this area herd yaks and raise crops for leaving, besides this during winter they move to other places for trades.

 Our main tracking trail would be: